rashadkhan97/Selenium-TestNG-Automation-Practice/README.md

-# 🚀 Selenium TestNG Automation Practice – DailyFinance (Gradle Project)
+# 🚀 Selenium TestNG Automation Practice – DailyFinance

 Welcome to my automation testing practice repository!
 This project documents my learning journey in **Selenium WebDriver automation** using the **TestNG framework**, managed with **Gradle**.